 Spiritual India, rich in holy places, traditions and rituals, offers much for those seeking knowledge and awareness.
 Visit these popular sacred destinations of various faiths to maximize your spiritual experience in India.

 Amritsar, in the state of Punjab, was founded in 1577 by Guru Ram Das, the fourth guru of Sikhs.
 It’s the spiritual capital of the Sikhs and gained its name, meaning "Holy Pool of Nectar", from the body of water around the Golden Temple.
 The exquisite Golden Temple attracts pilgrims from all over the world.
 It looks particularly arresting at night when it’s beautifully lit up, with its imposing pure gold dome illuminated.
-The Wagah Border is a popular side trip from Amritsar.Continue to 5 of 6 below.
+The Wagah Border is a popular side trip from Amritsar.
+Plan your trip there with this Amritsar travel guide.

-Located around four hours from Chennai in Tamil Nadu, Tiruvannamali attracts spiritual seekers to its Sri Ramana Ashram and Hindu pilgrims who walk around holy Mount Arunachala and pray at Arunachaleswar Temple, where Lord Shiva is worshiped as the element of fire.
+Located around four hours from Chennai in Tamil Nadu, Tiruvannamalai attracts spiritual seekers to its Sri Ramana Ashram and Hindu pilgrims who walk around holy Mount Arunachala and pray at Arunachaleswar Temple, where Lord Shiva is worshiped as the element of fire.
 Mount Arunachala is called the "most silent place on earth" as its powerful energy has the astonishing ability to quieten the mind.
 Meditate in a cave up the mountain and discover it for yourself.
 If you would like to connect with a remarkable guide and healer, Ashok from Bougainvillea Tours is highly recommended.